rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 {{% chapter_header "ESLint Rules for React" "eslintRulesReact" %}}

 Let’s add some code style checking for React.
-Therefore we need to add the {{% a_blank "eslint-plugin-react" "https://github.com/yannickcr/eslint-plugin-react" %}}.
+Therefore you need to add the {{% a_blank "eslint-plugin-react" "https://github.com/yannickcr/eslint-plugin-react" %}}.

 *From root folder:*